Join Charlotte-Mecklenburg’s youth advisory council #cltmeckyouth

 Student Advisor to the Board of Education

 The Student Advisor (SA) to the Charlotte-Mecklenburg Board of Education is elected by students to serve a one-year term with the school board.
 The SA works closely with the elected Board of Education to ensure student ideas and perspectives are included in CMS policy and decision-making.
 The SA also serves as an officer of the Charlotte-Mecklenburg Youth Council.
 The project was created by and is a partnership between Charlotte-Mecklenburg Schools, the school board, and GenerationNation.

 Youth Lead Charlotte-Mecklenburg

 Emerging leaders in grades 9-11, are you ready to lead?
 Apply to be part of Youth Lead Charlotte-Mecklenburg!
-Collaborate to learn how the community works, meet students from different schools and backgrounds, and develop knowledge and skills needed by a new generation of Charlotte-Mecklenburg civic leaders.
+Collaborate to learn how the community works, meet students from different schools and backgrounds, and develop knowledge and skills to be a civic leader!
 After completing YLCM, participants join a growing network of emerging civic leaders and continue as active leaders on the Charlotte-Mecklenburg Youth Council.
 Over 200 youth have participated in YLCM since the program was launched in 2015.

 We’ll be in touch periodically with information about alumni socials, youth mentoring, and leadership opportunities including the GenerationNation Alumni Council